Texting Takes Focus

-Here are three ways to make sure your messaging doesn't interfere with your focus — or your life:
+Here are some ways to make sure your messaging doesn't interfere with your focus — or your life:

 - Always put your phone in an easily accessible place, like a specific pouch or pocket in your backpack or purse so it's easy to find.

-- If you need to text right away, stop what you're doing or pull off the road.
+- If you need to text right away, stop what you're doing or, if you're driving, pull off the road.

 - Turn off your phone completely when you're doing anything that requires your full attention.
 That way there's less temptation to answer calls or texts.